- Written by Dr.Mehmet Demircioglu

 Regret often appears when the patient realizes that density alone does not create naturalness.

-The best result is not the one that shouts that surgery was done.
+The strongest result is not the one that shouts that surgery was done.

 Many patients think recovery means protecting the grafts for a few days.
 In reality, recovery has several layers.